Expensify/App/desktop/README.md

 The [desktop/package.json](./package.json) serves for desktop (electron-main) specific dependencies We use Webpack with a [desktop specific config](../config/webpack/webpack.desktop.js) to bundle our js code Half of the config takes care of packaging root package dependencies - everything related to rendering App in the Electron window.
 Packaged under `dist/www`
-The other half is about bundling the `main.js` script which initializes Electron and renders `www`
+The other half is about bundling the `main.ts` script which initializes Electron and renders `www`

 ## See what is getting packaged in the app
 If you suspect unnecessary items might be getting packaged you can inspect the package content in `desktop-build/`